kanious/Project02_CommandLua/ReadMe.txt

  - If you want to load another Lua file, use UI of left top side.
  - x64\Assets folder is already set to path so please only put the filename in the input box.
  - The way to code Lua script is in "LuaCommand_Description" text file.

+ - Please use the filename list in the "Sample File List.txt" for testing